PromptGuard: Soft Prompt-Guided Unsafe Content Moderation for Text-to-Image Models: Experiments

-\textbf{Implementation Details.} We implement \method using Python 3.9 and PyTorch 2.4.0 on an Ubuntu 20.04.6 server with an NVIDIA RTX 6000 Ada GPU. \method modifies the soft prompt embedding appended to the input prompt, using SD-v1.4~\cite{SD-v1.4} as the base model.
-We optimize soft prompt embeddings for four unsafe categories, respectively, combining them into a $4 \times N$ token embedding, where $N$ is the CLIP text encoder's token dimensionality.
-For inference, the combined embeddings are appended to the input prompt token embeddings.
+\textbf{Implementation Details.} We implement our method using Python 3.9 and PyTorch 2.4.0 on an Ubuntu 20.04.6 server with an NVIDIA RTX 6000 Ada GPU. \method modifies the soft prompt embedding appended to the input prompt, using SD-v1.4~\cite{SD-v1.4} as the base model.